 The University Honors College is also a member of the Northeast Regional Honors Council (NRHC) which hosts a regional conference each spring.
-Students are also encouraged to apply to present their findings of their research at this conference.
-Last year, 19 William Paterson Honors students attended and networked with Honors students and faculty members from across the Northeast.
+Students are also encouraged to apply to present their research findings at this conference.
+Last year, 30 William Paterson Honors students attended, presented and networked with Honors students and faculty members from across the Northeast.